Conference Realignment: 2 Scenarios Where Big 12 is Involved - NewsBreak

 Conference Realignment: 2 Scenarios Where Big 12 is Involved

-The Big 12 could soon be a major player in the conference chaos, but what would a potential realignment look like?

-The Baylor Bears are just sitting back and watching the chaos, but could there soon be an additional shift in conference power that gets the Big 12 and Pac-12 more heavily involved?
+The Texas Tech Red Raiders are just sitting back and watching the chaos, but could there soon be an additional shift in conference power that gets the Big 12 and Pac-12 more heavily involved?

 Conference realignment has dominated the headlines in college sports as of late after USC and UCLA announced the intent to join the Big Ten.